amyreese/znc-push/README.md

     Notifications will only be sent if the number of connected IRC clients is less than this value.
 A value of 0 (zero) will disable this condition.

+*   `idle = 0`

+    Time in seconds since the last activity by the user on any channel or query window, including joins, parts, messages, and actions.
+Notifications will only be sent if the elapsed time is greater than this value.
+A value of 0 (zero) will disable this condition.

 *   `last_active = 180`

     Time in seconds since the last message sent by the user on that channel or query window.